 - a) Any proposed revision to the Dana Point Harbor Revitalization Plan and/or Statistical Table shall be accompanied by a project proposal consisting of a Coastal Development Permit and shall require a public hearing before the City of Dana Point Planning Commission. - b) All revisions to the Dana Point Harbor Revitalization Plan and/or Statistical Table shall be consistent with the Dana Point Harbor District Zoning Statistical Summary and District Zoning Map.
 Revisions shall be deemed consistent if they meet the requirements of this Chapter. - c) All Planning Area boundary lines and acreages identified on the Dana Point Harbor Revitalization Plan and Statistical Table are estimates based upon the current level of information and mapping.
 Refinements to the Planning Area boundaries/acreages are expected to occur with future project design and more detailed engineering and mapping.
-For this reason, Planning Area boundary lines and acreages shown on the Dana Point Harbor Revitalization Plan and Statistical Table may be refined without amendment the body of these District Regulations, when more accurate information becomes available and is submitted with future Coastal Development Permits. - d) Any proposed revision to increase the estimated amount of square footage allocated to any land use in one or more Planning Area(s) shall be offset by a corresponding decrease in another Planning Area(s), so that the maximum amount of square footage for all identified land uses is not exceeded.
-The location and extent of both increases and decreases in the Harbor area must be included in the Coastal Development Permit application. - e) Any proposed revision to reallocate the allowable square footage and/or acreage assigned from one Planning Area to another
+For this reason, in Planning Areas 1, 2 and 3, boundary lines and acreages shown on the Dana Point Harbor Revitalization Plan and Statistical Table may be refined up to 5 (five) percent for final street realignments, parking area reconfiguration, landscaping, geotechnical or other engineering-related reasons without amendment amending the body of these District Regulations, when more accurate information becomes available and is submitted with future Coastal Development Permits. - d) Any proposed revision to increase the estimated amount of square footage allocated to any land use in one or more Planning Area(s) shall be offset by a corresponding decrease in another Planning Area(s), so that the maximum amount of square footage for all identified land uses is not exceeded.
+The location and extent of both increases and decreases in the Harbor area must be included in the Coastal Development Permit application.

-Planning Area by more than ten-five percent (105%) shall require a public hearing pursuant to Chapter II-16, Discretionary Permits and Procedures.
-Revisions of ten five percent (105%) or less may be deemed a minor administrative refinement and may be approved by the City of Dana Point Director of Community Development.
-Any reallocation in Planning Area boundaries in excess of five percent (5%) shall not be effective until approved by the California Coastal Commission through a Local Coastal Program Amendment.

-f) Unless determined otherwise, the Dana Point Harbor Revitalization Plan and District Regulations document shall serve as the location and record for any future revisions to the Dana Point Harbor Revitalization Plan and Statistical Table, as they may be approved from time to time.
+- e) Any proposed revision to reallocate the allowable square footage and/or acreage assigned from one Planning Area to another Planning Area by more than ten-five percent (105%) shall require a public hearing pursuant to Chapter II-16, Discretionary Permits and Procedures.
+Revisions of ten-five percent (105%) or less may be deemed a minor administrative refinement and may be approved by the City of Dana Point Director of Community Development.
+Any reallocation in Planning Area boundaries in excess of five percent (5%) shall not be effective until approved by the ten-five percent (5%) shall not be effective until approved by the California Coastal Commission through a Local Coastal Program Amendment. - f) Unless determined otherwise, the Dana Point Harbor Revitalization Plan and District Regulations document shall serve as the location and record for any future revisions to the Dana Point Harbor Revitalization Plan and Statistical Table, as they may be approved from time to time.